Westminster Business Forum

 • procurement fraud: vulnerabilities to anti-competitive behaviour - role of CMA and Public Sector Fraud Authority - opportunities for AI and new technology in countering fraud

-• procurement models: assessing insourcing and outsourcing - lessons from prominent business collapse - impacts on public service delivery
+• procurement models: assessing insourcing and outsourcing - lessons from prominent business collapses - impacts on public service delivery

-• national policy: development of the NPPS - integrating procurement with government objectives - alignment with net zero and economic growth - setting priorities for mission-led procurement
+• national policy: examining the NPPS top-level objectives - integrating procurement with government objectives - alignment with net zero and economic growth

-• industrial strategy: leveraging procurement to support priority areas and boost growth sectors - alignment with Invest 2035 - linking procurement to industrial missions
+• industrial strategy: leveraging procurement to support priority areas and boost growth sectors - alignment with Invest 2035 and the AI Opportunities Action Plan - linking procurement to industrial missions

 Keynote Speakers